devicetree-org/devicetree-specification/source/devicenodes.rst

                                                        A 64-bit integer represented as a ``<u64>`` specifying the frequency.
-   ``timebase-frequency``       R     array            Specifies the current frequency at which the
+   ``timebase-frequency``       |     array            Specifies the current frequency at which the
-                                                       timebase and decrementer registers are updated
+                                | R                    timebase and decrementer registers are updated
                                                        (in Hertz).
 The value is a
                                                        <prop-encoded-array> in one of two forms: